atecon/heatmap/src/heatmap_help.md

   - a list of three series: combined into an Nx3 (x,y,z) table
 - opts: bundle, optional

 Creates a 3D surface using gnuplot's pm3d and splot.
-Table-style inputs (x y z) may be interpolated with `dgrid3d` controlled by `grid_resolution`.
+Table-style inputs (x y z) may be interpolated with gnuplot's `dgrid3d` controlled by `grid_resolution`.

-_NOTE:_ pm3d plotting is not currently exposed via the GUI menu in this version.
+*NOTE*: pm3d plotting is not currently exposed via the GUI menu in this version.

 # OPTIONS